 First things first

-Ensure that you have location data on your Excel document that Google Maps can recognize.
+Ensure that you have location data on your Excel document that our tool can recognize.
 This can come in the form of a country, a city, an address or even a zip code.
 Sometimes there will be errors in the data upload, but these can be quickly corrected.

 Select Save As in Excel and save your existing document as a CSV (Comma delimited) file.